scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 | 4095&nbsp;-&nbsp;65535 | Reserved for future use.                                                      |
 {: #table-1 title="ISD number allocations"}

-Currently, ISD numbers are allocated by Anapaya, a Swiss-based provider of SCION-based networking software and solutions (see [Anapaya ISD AS assignments](https://docs.anapaya.net/en/latest/resources/isd-as-assignments/)).
+Currently, ISD numbers are allocated by Anapaya, a Swiss-based provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).

 ### SCION AS Numbers